achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 and do some damage.
 Mooks are just like Extras, but with the following special rules:
-• Every Trait is average (d6).
+* Every Trait is average (d6).
-• They only possess four skills, and each skill is rated at d6.
+* They only possess four skills, and each skill is rated at d6.
-• They have no edges and no
+* They have no edges and no
 hindrances.
-• Mooks are never Shaken.
+* Mooks are never Shaken.
 If you equal or exceed their
 Toughness, they’re out of the
 fight.
-Mooks will willingly lay down their lives for the main villain.
-To reflect this, any Mook within 1” of a villain becomes a pawn, sacrificing his life so his master can live (see the SWDEE setting rule Fanaticism).
+Mooks will willingly lay down their lives for the main villain (see the SWDEE setting rule Fanaticism).

 ## Defining Interests (from Realms of Cthulhu)
 In addition to skills and traits, every character has a number of interests and hobbies that may have nothing to do with their professional pursuits, or may, at best, complement them on occasion.
-Your character begins with a number of defining interests equal to half their Smarts die type.
-Any permanent increase in a character's Smarts grants them the appropriate number of additional defining interests that should be selected at the time of the increase.
+Your character begins with a number of defining interests equal to half of her Smarts die type.
+Any permanent increase in a character's Smarts grants the appropriate number of additional defining interests that should be selected at the time of the increase.
 A defining interest gives the character a base +1 to their Common Knowledge roll